yucelzeynep/Task-estimation-from-activity-logs/README.md

 **Auxiliary routines**

 Moreover, the routines, which are not called online, but rather relate the selection of hyper-parameters etc., are provided as auxiliary scripts (as aux_*.py files).
+Specifically, there are two auxiliaries as (i)